Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Policing data in NYC and preliminary analyses

-Suppose that we are interested in estimating whether there is a difference in arresting practices between two neighboring precincts.
+Suppose that we are interested in estimating whether there is a difference in arresting practices between two neighboring police precincts.
+Figure \ref{fig:ArrestRatesPrecinct} plots the number of arrests divided by the number of crimes within each precinct, and we can see significant variation across police precincts.
+This could be driven by many factors, such as the types of crime committed within each precinct.
+Alternatively, it could be that separate police precincts have distinct policies or practices that lead to such variation, and our goal is to study whether it is the latter.
 Formally, we want to assess whether there is a causal effect of police precinct on arrest rates.
-Given the lack of rich covariate information, but high degree of spatial resolution, one might choose to use a GeoRDD to estimate the effect of police precincts between two nearby regions.
-The GeoRDD leverages the fact that nearby observations should be similar with respect to important unobserved characteristics that are associated with arrest rates.
+Given the lack of rich covariate information, but high degree of spatial resolution, one might choose to use a GeoRDD to estimate the effect of police precincts between two neighboring regions.
+The GeoRDD leverages the fact that nearby areas should be similar with respect to important unobserved characteristics that are associated with arrest rates.
 In this context, this assumption would be satisfied if areas on either side of the border between the two precincts are similar to each other.
-Individuals do not choose where they live based on police precincts, and most do not even know which precinct they live in.
-Therefore any differences we see in arrest rates would be attributable to differences in police precinct practices.
-We can draw a buffer around the border of two precincts and study the difference in arrest rates made by each precinct within the buffer over time.
+If individuals generally do not choose where to live based on which police precinct their home falls in, which is a reasonable assumption for many police precinct boundaries, then differences in arrest rates would be attributable to differences in police precinct practices.

+Existing GeoRDD methodology does not immediately apply to the point process data seen here.
+We formalize estimands and methodology for estimation in this setting in Section \ref{sec:MethodologyOverall}, but as a preliminary analysis we can draw a buffer around the border of two precincts and study the difference in arrest rates made by each precinct within the buffer over time.
 An illustration of the setup can be found in Figure \ref{fig:Precinct77_79}, where arrests are color coded based on the arresting officer's precinct.

-If there is no variation in policing practices across precincts, then under certain causal assumptions detailed in the following section, we would expect to find a significant difference in arresting practices between two neighboring precincts with probability $\alpha$, where $\alpha$ is the pre-specified type I error.
+If there is no variation in policing practices across precincts, then under certain causal assumptions detailed in Section \ref{sec:MethodologyOverall}, we would expect to find a significant difference in arresting practices between two neighboring precincts with probability $\alpha$, where $\alpha$ is the pre-specified type I error.
 Given that there are 144 precinct-precinct borders of interest, we would expect to see roughly $\alpha \times 144$ significant associations and the distribution of p-values across these tests to be roughly uniformly distributed if police precincts do not affect arrest rates.